Embracing What God Gave You

 When they had all had enough to eat, he said to his disciples, “Gather the pieces that are left over.
 Let nothing be wasted.”
 So they gathered them and filled twelve baskets with the pieces of the five barley loaves left over by those who had eaten.
 John 9:12-13, NIV

 What if the boy didn’t believe that his meager provisions would do the people any good?
-What if he was embarrassed of how little he had to offer?
+What if he was embarrassed by how little he had to offer?
 What if he didn’t give over the loaves of bread and tiny fish to Jesus and he just kept it to himself?
 God used what the boy offered, multiplied it, and it had gone down in history as a great miracle.

-Whether it is a few loaves of bread, or if it is seemingly average abilities, God will use these things in accordance to His plan.
+Whether it is a few loaves of bread, or if it is seemingly average abilities, God will use these things in accordance with His plan.
 Bring to God what you have.
 He will not only use what is offered to Him to bring Himself glory, but He will also multiply it.